Mharbulous/Paginator/library/README.md

     ```

 *   **Ink Layer (`.pgntr-ink-layer`)**:
     This class is applied to content within the paper layer.
-It often defines padding and other styles that affect the "ink" (content) area within the page margins.
+It often defines padding and other styles that affect the "ink" (content) area within the page page-insets.

     Example:
     ```html